Geometric realization via irrelevant deformations induced by the stress-energy tensor: Solutions to flow equation for metric

 In this section, we aim to give several solutions to the flow equation for the metric.
 To this end, we need to have the flow equation for the stress-energy tensor.
 In this process, it is convenient to rewrite the flow equation for the metric by the transformations $\delta\tau\to -\delta\tau$ and $\tau\to \tau+\delta\tau$ for which we have

 and

-In this form, Eq.~\eqref{statement S g} implies that the deformation of the action and of the metric does not change the original action if the metric obeys the flow equation~\eqref{metric flow +}.
+In this form, Eq.~\eqref{statement S g_1} implies that the deformation of the action and of the metric does not change the original action if the metric obeys the flow equation~\eqref{metric flow +}.

-In Section~\ref{sec:The flow equation for stress energy tensor}, we derive the flow equation for the stress-energy tensor utilizing Eq.~\eqref{metric flow +}.
-In Section~\ref{sec:Exactly solution cases}, we consider the deformations by the $\cO_\tau(T_\tau)=\tT\tTb$ and $\cO_\tau(T_\tau)=\tr[\bT_\tau]^m$ operators.
+In Sec.~\ref{sec:The flow equation for stress energy tensor}, we derive the flow equation for the stress-energy tensor utilizing Eq.~\eqref{metric flow +}.
+In Sec.~\ref{sec:Exactly solution cases}, we consider the deformations by the $T\bar T$ case and the $\cO_\tau(T_\tau)=\tr[\bT_\tau]^m$ operator.
 In these cases, the flow equations can be solved exactly.
 It turns out that some general properties of the deformation driven by the stress-energy tensor preserve even if the deformation operator is different.
 In Sec~\ref{sec:Perturbative method}, we deal with the deformation by $\cO_\tau=a_m\tr[\bT]^m$ to demonstrate the perturbative method algorithm.
+In this section, we refrain from solving the flow equations \eqref{eq:T3 flow eq 2nd} and \eqref{eq:flow eq T4} due to the difficulty in obtaining their exact solutions.